hehumm/thesis-code/README.md

 the answer to '[How do I install Python packages to use withing Spyder if I downloaded Spyder from the standalon installers?](https://docs.spyder-ide.org/5/faq.html#using-spyder)'.

 ## Tests
 I have covered data preprocessing with tests.
-To execute them, run the command `python -m shared.preprocessing_test` while being at the root directory of the project.
+To execute them, run the command `python -m shared.preprocessing_general_test` while being at the root directory of the project.